In this section you

-Insert a circuit breaker into your circuit to simulate a line energization by opening the Elements library of powerlib.
-Copy the Breaker block into your circuit2 window.
+Insert a circuit breaker into your circuit to simulate a line energization by opening the Fundamental Blocks/Elements library.
+Copy the Breaker block into the power_gui example.

-Open the PI section Line dialog box and change the number of sections from 1 to 10.
+Open the PI section Line dialog box and make sure the number of sections is set to 1.
 Start the simulation.
-Once the simulation is complete, copy the variable U2 into U2_10.

-These waveforms are shown in the next figure.
+A zoom on these waveforms is shown in the next figure.
 As expected from the frequency analysis performed during Analyze a Simple Circuit, the single PI model does not respond to frequencies higher than 229 Hz.
 The 10 PI section model gives a better accuracy, although high-frequency oscillations are introduced by the discretization of the line.
 You can clearly see in the figure the propagation time delay of 1.03 ms associated with the distributed parameter line.

 Receiving End Voltage Obtained with Three Different Line Models

 An important product feature is its ability to simulate either with continuous, variable step integration algorithms or with discrete solvers.
 For small systems, variable time step algorithms are usually faster than fixed step methods, because the number of integration steps is lower.
 For large systems that contain many states or many nonlinear blocks such as power electronic switches, however, it is advantageous to discretize the electrical system.